 As a result, in typical esports venues, only entertainment games are offered without the possibility of winning and the Game Ordinance is therefore not applicable.
 At least for this reason, an alcohol drink-driving service is unlikely to be banned or an alcohol-drinking licence should be granted.
 However, many trade offices could see this differently and, in the end, it depends on the concrete design.
 Open communication with the authorities can also make a difference here.

 Only through an honest registration and the “clean” and professional design of the operating company will one achieve that order and youth offices do not find reasons to either prohibit the alcohol consumption or even the whole location on the “Kieker” “To have what would inevitably lead to litigation in which authorities, even if by means of “immediate enforcement”, could often unfortunately cause more problems than one as a trader would like.
-This also applies, of course, to all other circumstances, such as the question of the protection of minors (see this article in this section).
+Of course, this also applies to all other circumstances such as the question of the protection of minors (see this article for a sub-area in this regard).

 As you can see, all this can be extensive and complicated.
 I have been experienced and active in this area as a lawyer and can also help to establish the legal form that may be necessary.
-For further questions please contactus without obligation .
+For further questions simply contact us without obligation.